-Public Health Audiology Clinic Audiology Clinic Forms/ Communication School District Forms/ Communication PRP- Auditory Outreach Forms/ Communication Receive equipment and complete listening validation Record in student's file Provide shipment tracking info if required Complete RM/HA equipment verification in accordance with best practice Record in child's file with appropriate documentation Arrange for equipment to be sent to student's TDHH and provide training and/or written material for the use of the equipment and troubleshooting Record when equipment leaves the clinic Pick up equipment at the Public Health Audiology Clinic or receive equipment at a designated location Equipment validation needs to be conducted by personnel trained to do listening checks • Keep note of serial numbered equipment on loan/ Packing Slip Provide annual printout of district equipment currently on loan, or by request Provide training and/or written material to school staff if Public Health Audiology Clinic unable to provide.
-Report loss or damage promptly to PRP When serial numbered equipment is lost or intentionally damaged beyond repair, the School District is expected to cover the cost of replacement Equipment Loss Form Ensure school principal is aware of the equipment and that security measures are in place Ensure equipment is listed in the school inventory for insurance purposes ■ District protocol for equipment security Provide ongoing maintenance and equipment checks (e.g. regular listening check, purchase of batteries for the equipment and cords as required - School District responsibility to purchase items.)
-Validate and document the benefit to student (e.g. functional listening evaluation, teacher questionnaires, etc.) and seek audiologist's advice if problems, concerns arise

-Return malfunctioning equipment to PRP for repair or replacement with documentation and complete forms Notify PRP and clinic by email Receive malfunctioning equipment and process repair or replacement.
-Courier repaired or replaced Technical Service FormEquipment Return documentation and complete forms equipment was sent equipment within 3 business days to form Public Health Audiology Clinic audiologist or school district as requested
+Health Unit Audiology Clinic Forms/ Communication School/ School District Forms/ Communication PRP- Auditory Outreach Forms/ Communication Receive equipment and complete listening validation Record in student's file Provide shipment tracking info if required Complete RM/HA equipment verification in accordance with best practice Record in child's file with appropriate documentation Arrange for equipment to be sent to student's TDHH and provide training and/or written material for the use of the equipment and troubleshooting Record when equipment leaves the clinic Pick up equipment at the health unit or receive equipment at a designated location Equipment validation needs to be conducted by personnel trained to do listening check • Keep note of serial numbered equipment on loan/ Packing Slip Provide annual printout of district equipment currently on loan, or by request Provide training and/or written material to school staff if health unit unable to provide.
+Report loss or damage promptly to PRP When serial numbered equipment is lost or intentionally damaged beyond repair, the School District or Independent School is expected to cover the cost of replacement Equipment Loss Form Ensure school principal is aware of the equipment and that security measures are in place Ensure equipment is listed in the school inventory for insurance purposes School/ District protocol for equipment security Provide ongoing maintenance and equipment checks (e.g. regular listening check, purchase of batteries for the equipment and cords as required - School District responsibility to purchase items.)
+Validate and document the benefit to student (e.g. functional listening evaluation, teacher questionnaires, etc.) and seek audiologist's advice if problems, concerns arise Return malfunctioning equipment to PRP for repair or replacement with documentation and complete forms Notify PRP and clinic by email equipment was sent Receive malfunctioning equipment and process repair or replacement.
+Courier repaired or replaced equipment within 3 business days to health unit audiologist or school district as requested Technical Service Form Equipment Return form

-Public Health Audiology Clinic Audiology Clinic School District PRP- Auditory Outreach Conduct listening check of equipment at end of year Store equipment securely at school district for summer Send malfunctioning equipment to PRP for repair or replacement Provide Technical Service repairs Provide Equipment Exchange form Ship repaired equipment or replacements to either the Public Health Audiology Clinic or school district, as requested, prior to school startup. ■ Receive replaced equipment from PRP if required Receive repaired equipment from PRP Remove equipment from inventory that is not functioning optimally and/or has an unusually high rate of repair
+Health Unit Audiology Clinic School/ School District PRP- Auditory Outreach Conduct listening check of equipment at end of year Store equipment securely at school district for summer Send malfunctioning equipment to PRP for repair or replacement Provide Technical Service repairs Provide Equipment Exchange form Ship repaired equipment or replacements to either the health unit or school district, as requested, prior to school startup. ■ Receive replaced equipment from PRP if required Receive repaired equipment from PRP Remove equipment from inventory that is not functioning optimally and/or has an unusually high rate of repair